-This picture book is a hardcover edition was published by Little Brown Books for Young Readers on October 2, 2012 and has 40 pages.
+picture book that was published by Little Brown Books for Young Readers on October 2, 2012 and has 40 pages.

 Explore it on Goodreads or Amazon.